bobbylight/RSTALanguageSupport/readme.txt

       gradle.properties                 Properties for the build.
       README.md                         Markdown readme for Git repository
       readme.txt                        This file
-      RSTALanguageSupport.License.txt   License for this library (modified BSD)
+      LICENSE.md   License for this library (modified BSD)

 Sub-directories of "data/" contain Perl scripts and input files for generating the XML files used by various languages for code completion.
 If you want to